 Important Information for Lawyers and Judges

-CASA’s mission is to serve children from lower income families that lack the financial resources to pay for professional services.
-As a privately funded non-profit organization with scarce resources, our free and low-cost services are necessarily limited.
-CASA receives zero government funding, zero court funding and zero national dependency CASA funding.
+Family Law CASA’s mission is to serve children from lower income families that lack the financial resources to pay for professional services.
+As a privately funded non-profit organization with scarce resources, our free advocacy services are necessarily limited.
+Family Law CASA receives zero government funding, zero court funding and zero national dependency CASA funding.
+We are a private, independent small non-profit; not affiliated with any other organization or service provider.
 Services that exceed those described in our Overview of Services as free/low-cost will result in market rate fees charged in advance for lawyer, volunteer advocate and/or expert time/services and may be handled by contracted outside counsel.

-CASA’s volunteer advocates are represented by counsel.
-Attorneys should direct all questions and communications to CASA’s program attorney at 206-784-9700 or email@example.com.
-CASA’s legal administrator may be reached at 206-748-9700 or firstname.lastname@example.org.
+Our volunteer advocates are represented by counsel.
+Attorneys representing parents should direct all questions and communications to our program attorney at 206-748-9700 or email@example.com.

-Attorneys, please read and review CASA’s Overview of Services with your client.
+Attorneys, please read and review Family Law CASA’s Overview of Services with your client.

 Volunteer advocates for the children are asked to complete the following with the cooperation of the parties:

 • Interview each named party at least one time for each report

 • Visit the parties’ homes at least one time for each report (safety permitting; limited to King County)

 • Interview the child at least one time for each report